-The reserve program at NATO's Allied Command Transformation consists of 221 Selected Reserve billets that are divided between seven units around the country.
-The reserve personnel provide support to Allied Command Transformation deliverables, symposia, NATO strategic exercises, ISAF training events, and engagement with industry and academia in Norfolk, Virginia and throughout Europe.
+Additionally, NATO Allied Command Transformation is supported directly by over 200 United States Navy Selected Reservists, who are organized into seven units around the country.
+Their mission is to provide Reserve support for mobilization and manpower across the full spectrum of defence planning and joint-multinational operations and exercises, from emergencies to daily operations, peacetime through conflict resolution.
+They provide support to Allied Command Transformation deliverables, symposia, NATO strategic exercises, Resolute Support training events, and engagement with industry and academia in Norfolk, Virginia and throughout Europe.

 DCOS CapDev acts as SACT's Director for guidance, direction and coordination of the activities and resources of the Capability Development Directorate.